toluwaanimi/korapay-task/README.md

     * your answer is voted down: −2
     * you vote down an answer: −1

+---

 ## Things implemented

+> `NOTE:` when making request to protected routes , add `Bearer` to the prefix of the token. eg 'Bearer JWT TOKEN'.
+>

 * Authentication
     * Registration